2017 Dallas Cowboys season: Week 16: vs. Seattle Seahawks

-Elliott returned from his six-game suspension.
-However, the Cowboys were eliminated from playoff contention with this loss.
+Elliott returned from his six-game suspension and rushed for 97 yards in his first game back.
+However, the Cowboys could not find the end zone all game, and were doomed by a costly third-quarter pick six by Justin Coleman that ended up being the decisive score.
+Dallas dropped to 8–7 on the year and was eliminated from playoff contention with the 21–12 loss.

 Week 17: at Philadelphia Eagles

-The Cowboys won an monotonous game versus the Eagles 6-0, with the only score coming on a late touchdown by Brice Butler.
-With the narrow win, the Cowboys finished a difficult season with a 9–7 record.
+In a tight, defensive game against the Eagles backups, the Cowboys narrowly prevailed 6-0, with the only score coming on a fourth-quarter touchdown by Brice Butler.
+With the close win, the Cowboys finished a difficult season with a 9–7 record.
 Despite this, it was the first time they had recorded back-to-back winning seasons since the 2008 and 2009 seasons.
 They also recorded their first shutout since the 2009 season which was, coincidentally, also during a Week 17 game against the Eagles.
 This was Dez Bryant's last game with Dallas, as the Cowboys released him on April 13, 2018.
 This was Jason Witten's last game in the NFL until Week 1 of the 2019 season, as he retired on May 3, 2018 and joined the Monday Night Football booth.
 He later came out of retirement and rejoined the Cowboys in 2019.
 It would also be the final game in a Cowboys uniform for kicker Dan Bailey, who missed the extra point on Butler's touchdown, as well as a late field goal attempt.
 Bailey was released on September 1, 2018 and signed with the Minnesota Vikings on September 17, 2018.